 There are many reasons why a workers’ compensation claim may be denied.
-Keep in mind that employers and/or insurance companies are often reluctant to admit an employee’s claim, as it means they will lose money.
+Keep in mind that employers are often reluctant to admit an employee’s claim, as it means they will lose money.
 Here are some of the reasons a claim is often denied:

 In many cases, workers’ compensation is denied because the applicant did not report the injury or file the claim in time.
-If you do not report an injury to your work supervisor within a few days, you may be unable to claim workers’ compensation.
-There is also a deadline for filing a workers’ compensation claim: usually between 30 and 90 days from the date of the injury.
+If you do not report an injury to your work supervisor within a few days, you may have difficultly getting your claim accepted.

 Your employer can dispute a workers’ compensation claim by claiming the accident did not happen at work, or by claiming the accident occurred because of horseplay.
 The employer may also claim that the injury or illness is not work-related; in this case, more evidence is needed to counter the employer’s claims.

 In some states, mental stress-related injuries are not eligible for workers’ compensation.
 There may be other circumstances which preclude you from receiving compensation for a certain type of injury or illness.

 Not all injuries are severe enough to warrant workers’ compensation.
 If your injury is judged to be only minor, your claim may be denied.

 Workers’ compensation only applies to injuries and illnesses that are causally linked to the employer’s work.
 If you cannot show that your injury was caused by your job, you are not eligible for compensation.

 If you sustain an injury while commuting to work, or while on your lunch break, for example, you cannot claim the injury occurred on the job.